Nam4ik/WeatherFetch/README.md

 <br>

 **Written on rust fetch tool like Neofetch or FastFetch but with Weather.**
-This is my pet project.I am the sole developer, so if you encounter any issues or bugs, please inform me or create a pull request.
+I am the sole developer, so if you encounter any issues or bugs, please inform me or create a pull request.
+_P.S.
+Ts emojis not means proj vibecoded._ AI would not have abandoned the project for 9 months, and then sat down to finish writing xd

 <br>
 <div align="center">